lain-e/SummerFields-mashup/README.md

 Summerfields, cocricot, mizuno's resource pack mashup.
 A forked project of "summerfields" utilizing their basic resource organization structure and a couple assets.
 Mostly a mishmash of outdated projects. for personal use.

+Below is an itinerary of all the additional resources pulled from, used for inspiration, or credited for code structure and directory organization <3

 ![image](https://github.com/lain-e/SummerFields-mashup/assets/145596963/882433da-44ac-4c8f-81fa-425564a76c9c)

 ____________________________________________________________________________________________________________________________________________________________________________